rafapolmann/marajoara-cinema-management/README.md

 After above steps:
 * Access this address: http://localhost:4400/

-#### Obs.: Cannot possibly make both deployment (Docker and Kind) simultaneously in the same machine because back-end API use the same port: 44500.
+#### Obs.: Both deployment (Docker and Kind) can't be up simultaneously on the same machine because back-end API use the same port: 44500.

 ### 🔩 First execution

-In the first time that you running the application, there wil not have registered user.
-You should click in ***Resgitre-se aqui*** to create an user account.
+On the first time running the application, there will be no user on the database.
+You should click in ***Registre-se aqui*** to create a user account.
+OBS: The first user registered will have the Manager Access Level.
+The following will be registered as Customer

 In order to create an account, you should inform an user name and e-mail.